 What else about your book might pique the reader's interest?

-international cast of quirky characters that range from a witty Irish sailor to
+international cast of characters from a witty Irish sailor to

 Old World Danish characters, German spy characters, colorful West Indian